 Under favourable conditions, the tree may reach heights of up to 25 m (80 ft), though is more commonly 10 to 15 m (30 to 50 ft) tall with a straight, stout trunk supporting a densely leafy rounded crown.
 The bark is pale grey and smooth.

-The leaves are large and feather-like, being made up of glossy green oval leaflets, each 12 to 20 cm (6 to 8 in) long and arranged in pairs.
+The leaves are large and compound, being made up of glossy green oval leaflets, each 12 to 20 cm (6 to 8 in) long and arranged in pairs along the length.
 A typical leaf is made up of three to five pairs of leaflets and their dense arrangement casts a deep shade.
 They remain on the tree in all seasons.

-The flowers are followed by light green, bell-shaped fruit that turn bright red when mature.
-The fruit have a thick fibrous shell that splits at the base when fully mature, separating into three segments, each shielding a soft, pale yellow aril with a glossy black seed attached.
+The flowers are followed by light green, bell-shaped fruit that become bright red when mature.
+The fruit has a thick fibrous shell that splits at the base when fully mature, separating into three segments, each shielding a soft, pale yellow aril with a glossy black seed attached.

 There are two named varieties in cultivation, 'Butter' with a soft, bright yellow aril and 'Cheese' with a somewhat firmer, cream-coloured aril.
 All parts of the fruit are poisonous, yet the arils are eaten in some countries, particularly in Jamaica where it has been adopted as the national fruit.